 You have a sample in which you expect microbial life and you would like to know more about it?
 Perfect!

-Apply here and when your proposal is selected, the Horizon 2020 Europlanet project will support you to come to Graz and get your samples analyzed.
+Apply here and when your proposal is selected, the Horizon 2020 Europlanet 2024 Research Infrastructure will support you to come to Graz and get your samples analyzed.
 We will cover your travel, accomodation and experiments costs!

 Details about application ("TA calls") and the entire Europlanet project can be found here!